agriculture-vlab/avl-dataset-convention/CONVENTION.md

 AVL Zarr datasets may be provided as Zip archives.
 Such Zip archives should contain the contents of the archived Zarr directory in their root.
-In other words, the keys of the entries in such an archive should not have a common prefix as it is often the case when directories are zipped for convenience.
+In other words, the keys of the entries in such an archive should not have a common prefix as is often the case when directories are zipped for convenience.
 The name of a zipped Zarr dataset should be the original Zarr dataset name plus the `.zip` extension.
 For example: